xeieshan/GoogleMapsHelper/README.md

 }

 ## 4- Directions
-It Returns All these Items : (MKPolyline *polyLine, NSString *distance, NSString *duration, NSString *startAddress, NSString *endAddress, NSMutableArray *polyLineSetArray, NSMutableArray *directionsSetArray, NSMutableArray *distanceSetArray) in a block.
+It Returns All these Items :
+- MKPolyline *polyLine,
+- NSString *distance,
+- NSString *duration,
+- NSString *startAddress,
+- NSString *endAddress,
+- NSMutableArray *polyLineSetArray,
+- NSMutableArray *directionsSetArray,
+- NSMutableArray *distanceSetArray
+in a block.
-I found directions between following CLLocationCoordinate2D's CLLocationCoordinate2D emiratesStadium = { 51.555747, -0.108309};
+> I found directions between following CLLocationCoordinate2D's CLLocationCoordinate2D emiratesStadium = { 51.555747, -0.108309};
 CLLocationCoordinate2D stamfordBridge = { 51.481690, -0.190999 };

-### Printing description of duration:
+> ### Printing description of duration:
-42 mins
+> 42 mins
 ### Printing description of distance:
-16.6 km
+> 16.6 km
 ### Printing description of startAddress:
-Citizen Rd, London N7, UK
+> Citizen Rd, London N7, UK
 ### Printing description of endAddress:
-19 Billing Pl, London SW10 9UN, UK
+> 19 Billing Pl, London SW10 9UN, UK
 ### Plus Polyline object to be used in MKMapView
-It also tells you Guidance strings which you can use :
+> It also tells you Guidance strings which you can use :
-Head southwest on Citizen Rd toward Hornsey Rd/A103, Turn right onto Hornsey Rd/A103,
+> - Head southwest on Citizen Rd toward Hornsey Rd/A103,
+> - Turn right onto Hornsey Rd/A103,
-Turn left onto Tollington Rd/A503Continue to follow A503, Continue straight onto Camden Rd/A503,
+> - Turn left onto Tollington Rd/A503Continue to follow A503,
+> - Continue straight onto Camden Rd/A503,
-Turn left onto Camden St/A400Continue to follow A400, Turn left onto Hampstead Rd/A400Continue to follow A400, Turn right onto Euston Rd,
+> - Turn left onto Camden St/A400Continue to follow A400,
+> - Turn left onto Hampstead Rd/A400Continue to follow A400,
+> - Turn right onto Euston Rd,
-Merge onto Euston Rd/A501 via the ramp to Ring Road/A41/A40/KilburnContinue to follow A501, Keep right to continue on Marylebone Flyover/A40Continue to follow A40, Take the A3220 ramp to Hammersmith/Shepherd's Bush/White City/Earls Court, At the roundabout, take the 1st exit onto W Cross Rte/A3220, At the roundabout, take the 2nd exit onto Holland Rd/A3220Continue to follow A3220, Keep right to continue on Warwick Gardens/A3220,
+> - Merge onto Euston Rd/A501 via the ramp to Ring Road/A41/A40/KilburnContinue to follow A501,
+> - Keep right to continue on Marylebone Flyover/A40Continue to follow A40,
+> - Take the A3220 ramp to Hammersmith/Shepherd's Bush/White City/Earls Court,
+> - At the roundabout, take the 1st exit onto W Cross Rte/A3220,
+> - At the roundabout, take the 2nd exit onto Holland Rd/A3220Continue to follow A3220,
+> - Keep right to continue on Warwick Gardens/A3220,
-Turn left onto Pembroke Rd/A3220Continue to follow A3220, Continue straight onto Earls Ct Rd/A3220Continue to follow A3220, Turn right onto Fulham Rd/A308Continue to follow Fulham Rd, Turn right,
+> - Turn left onto Pembroke Rd/A3220Continue to follow A3220,
+> - Continue straight onto Earls Ct Rd/A3220Continue to follow A3220,
+> - Turn right onto Fulham Rd/A308Continue to follow Fulham Rd,
+> - Turn right,
-Turn right,
+> - Turn right,
-Turn left
+> - Turn left
-Destination will be on the left
+> - Destination will be on the left

 # Make sure you integrate AFNetworking, SVProgressHUD, SVHTTPClient
-I was using CocoaPods so I used pod 'SVHTTPRequest', '~> 0.5' pod 'AFNetworking', '~> 3.0' pod 'SVProgressHUD'
+I was using CocoaPods so I used
+> pod 'SVHTTPRequest', '~> 0.5'
+> pod 'AFNetworking', '~> 3.0'
+> pod 'SVProgressHUD'